Permission for pets and service animals

 Some managing agents will have their own pet policy which has to be adhered to, so if a building lease or management agreement does not allow for pets, then we will not be able to give you permission.

-Where a managing agent does allow pets, but we feel the design, size or location of the property, block of flats or retirement scheme is not suitable for pets, we can decide not to allow them.
+Where a managing agent does allow pets, but we feel the design, size or location of the property, block of flats or retirement scheme is not suitable for pets, we may decide not to allow them.

 Permission criteria for pets